Richie765/psync/README.md

 ======================
 Using the `--tag` option it is possible to synchronize the same root to a multitude of other roots in any way you desire.
 You just have to specify a unique `tagname` for each unique pair of roots (leg).
-Using the same `tagname` on different legs will result in unexpected syncronization problems.
+Not specifying a `tagname` or using the same `tagname` on different legs will result in unexpected syncronization problems.

 Metadata